CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

 # solution 2: reduce sample size
 `10000 euro / 62 = 161 libraries`
 - Drawback: by reduce the sample size to less than 25% of original sample size, we can expect the accuracy of model will decline and also the conclusion obtained from this model will be less general.
+## Sample selection
+If we choose to reduce the sample size, then the next question will be how to select sub-sample.
+This question depent on the study objective:
+- study the effect of crosses, such as sampling mainly from a population with the wild parent and a population without the wild parent -> **we may sample about 4 populaitons with 40 lines for each or sampling 100 lines from a single elite line population and 60 lines for 1 or 2 other populations.**
+- study the effect of diverse genetic background -> **we may equally sample about 10 lines from 14 populations.**
+- **NOTE**: We need to check the metabolic data and the phenotypic data to prevent wasting money on sequencing for the lines without complete data.

 ## RNA library
 We currently have two new methods for preparing RNA library.